Submissions/seneschal/docs/tech_specs.md

     drwxrwxr-x  seneschal  seneschal    ./seneschal/requests/3_finished
     drwxrwxr-x  seneschal  seneschal    ./seneschal/job_events

-The idea is for the daemon to track state through a clean system reboot (SIGTERM + 2 second timeout), even restarting interrupted copies that were running locally.
+The idea is for the daemon to track state through a clean system reboot (`SIGTERM` + timeout), even restarting interrupted copies that were running locally.

 #### temp and inbox directories